xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld-convert.md

 It is recommended to configure the RPD leaf using bridge-domains and BVI interfaces.
 This eases configuration on the leaf device as well as the DHCP configuration used for RPD provisioning.

-It is recommended to connect each cBR-8 DPIC interface using P2P L3 interfaces, using a /31 for IPv4 and /127 for IPv6 addresses.
+**Note:** It is recommended to connect each cBR-8 DPIC interface using P2P L3 interfaces, using a /31 for IPv4 and /127 for IPv6 addresses.
 The following shows the two potential deployment options.
-{: .notice--success}

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-rphy-bvi-p2p.png)